se-edu/duke/README.md

    What is your name?
    ```
-   Type some word and press enter to terminate the execution.
+   Type some word and press enter to let the execution proceed to the end.
+Also note how Intellij is now using Gradle to run your code (you can make Intellij run the code without Gradle [this way](tutorials/assets/RunUsingIntellij.png)).

 ## Build Automation using Gradle

-The project is already configured to use Gradle.
-Read the following tutorial to learn how to use gradle to do tasks such as run tests, check code against style rules, and generate the JAR file.
+This project is already configured to use Gradle.
+Read the following tutorial to learn how to use gradle to do tasks such as running tests, checking code against teh style rules, and generating the JAR file.

 * [Gradle Tutorial](tutorials/gradleTutorial.md)